 Method of measurement of deferred tax assets and deferred tax liabilities.
 A measurement is carried out on the basis of the tax rate that is expected at the time when the future tax burden or relief arises.

 IFRSs: Recognition of income and expenses of the same events in the same period.

 All income and expenses that are not contained in the net profit or loss for the year.
 It includes, for example, foreign currency gains and losses from the translation of foreign financial statements that are reported directly in equity in accordance with IAS 21.

 Other long-term benefits

-Additional long-term employee benefits that are reported under long-term provisions.
+Additional long-term employee benefits that are reported under non-current provisions.